archko/amupdf-nativelib/README.md

 ## Building
 thirdparty_build.gradle may not run corretly.

-build mupdf aar, see compile.md
+build mupdf aar, see compile.md, the offical aar is also avalibale

 ### run module
 mupdfModule is a application, you can run it,and install app to test mupdf